keyvan-amiri/PGTNet/README.md

 **Ablation study:**

 As it is discussed in our paper, we conducted an ablation study for which we trained a minimal PGTNet model, relying solely on edge weights (i.e., control-flow) and temporal features, thus omitting data attributes from consideration.
-To replicate our ablation study, you need to adjust the conversion script and use different configuration files which you can find here.
+To replicate our ablation study, you need to adjust the conversion script and use different configuration files which you can find [here](https://github.com/keyvan-amiri/PGTNet/tree/main/ablation_study).
+For the quantitative analysis of the contribution of PGTNet's architecture and the contribution of incorporating additional features to the remarkabel performance of PGTNet see this [plot](https://github.com/keyvan-amiri/PGTNet/blob/main/ablation_study/ablation_plot.pdf).

+**PGTNet's results for holdout data split:**